Privacy Policy

 Who we are

 “We” are ‘Smart Data Foundry’, a not-for-profit private limited company by guarantee, registered in Scotland and a wholly owned subsidiary of the University of Edinburgh, with company number SC709914 and VAT Registration Number GB 592 9507 00.
-We are based in Bayes centre, 47 Potterrow, Edinburgh, EH8 9BT.
-We are registered with the Information Commissioner’s Office (ICO) with registration number ZB326175, and the Data Protection Officer (DPO) is Adarsh Peruvamba.
+We are based in Ward 2C, Edinburgh Futures Institute, 1 Lauriston Place, Edinburgh, EH3 9EF.
+We are registered with the Information Commissioner’s Office (ICO) with registration number ZB326175, and we have a Data Protection Officer.

 The University of Edinburgh is a charitable body registered in Scotland, with registration number SC005336, VAT Registration Number GB 592 9507.